syedmouaazfarrukh/learning-resource-dump/azure/003-az-streaming-analytics.md

         - When using an *Event Hubs input*, a field named EventQueuedUtcTime to record time of event queued in Hub

 - Windows Function
+    - To aggregate events into temporal intervals, or windows
+        - EG: To count the number of social media posts per minute or to calculate the average rainfall per hour.
+    - Five kinds
+        - Tumbling: contiguous series of fixed-size
+        - Hopping:
+        - Sliding:
+        - Session:
+        - Snapshot: